straw-hat-team/javascript/packages/tooling/prettier-config/README.md

 files at once using Prettier CLI.

 In the `package.json`, add a `format` script to format files matching the mask, and to write them back to disk.
-Also add `format:check` script to check for existing issues in CI.
+Also add `format:ci` script to check for existing issues in CI.

 ```json